scottjrainey/cr-bot-sjr/README.md

 > [Probot][probot], [LangChain][langchain], and [Langfuse][langfuse]
 > to experiment with _AI/LLM_ use, prompt management and versioning in _CI/CD_ workflows on _serverless infrastructure_

-## --- DISCLAIMER: NOT INTENDED FOR PRODUCTION USE ---
+## --- NOT INTENDED FOR PRODUCTION USE ---

 This started as personal project to experiment with Cursor as an IDE, code 0 to 1 on a project using AI assistance, to write code that interacts with _LLM APIs_, and look at prompt management using [Langfuse][langfuse].
 I chose to use [Probot][probot] (a part of the GitHub Actions universe) simply because I'd been using _AWS_ and _Jenkins_ at work.